-- Intergenerational Education Mobility: Gatsby curve for Chile & Latin America - 2.
-Absolute Mobility: how far NYC residents climb compared to parents? - College mobility: access vs. success for 30 million students: Chetty et al 2017 "solving social problems with big data..."
+- 1. Intergenerational Education Mobility: Gatsby curve for Chile & Latin America - 2.
+Absolute Mobility: how far NYC residence rise up on average? - 3.
+College mobility: access vs. success for 30 million students: Chetty et al 2017 available in NY Times

-Intergenerational Education Mobility
+Measure 1: Intergenerational Education Mobility

-- Educational IGM: do you have more education than your parents? .... across generations. - If your education matches that of your parent's: Low IGM family status and SES determine your future. - Mobility is a break with the past, your generation is better educated than you parents... - The more correlated with your schooling is with your parents the less social mobility there is... you need connections to get into a good school - IGM Mobility can be negative....see Venezuela for example
+- Intergenerational Educational mobility takes place within families...across generations. - If your education matches that of your parent's: if everyone ends up same as their parents, no social mobility...family and SES determine your future. - Mobility is a break with the past, your generation is better educated than you parents... the more correlated with your schooling is with your parents the less social mobility there is... you need connections to get into a good shool